cuuush/chatme/README.md

 # ChatMe

-a groupme chatbot for chatgpt!
+a chatgpt chatbot for groupme!

 ## Instructions